UBC-MDS/DSCI_532_group_201_milestone_1/proposal.md

 ## Research Questions to Explore

 There are many possible questions that can be answered with the dashboard.
 We can explore the total death count due to earthquakes type over a certain period of time.
 We can also use the visualization to explore what percentage of total death rate earthquakes contribute to for a given country and year.
 Lastly, we can compare different countries to see which one is most impacted by earthquakes for a given year.
+With this information we are able to **help** answer:

+- Which country is most effected by earthquakes?
+- How many people of a given country has died from earhquakes?
+- What is the maximum number of people that have died from earthquakes for a given year in a given country?
+- Which countries are not effected by earthquakes?
+- What percentage of global death is due to earthquakes?
+- In which year did earthquakes contribute the highest percentage to global death?
+- What is the average number of deaths of year due to earthquakes for a given country?
+- How to prevent the next mass extinction?

 ## Usage Scenario